You must have discovered the wonderful hobby of woodworking if you’re here.

 Woodworking, as you must have already known, is a fulfilling craft that lets you create something out of what can be construed as nothing.
 There are easy projects for beginners which you can finish quickly, and there are more complicated ones, like in any industry.

-A slab can becomes a sculpture you can put on your shelf for everyone to admire or a keepsake to gift to people you care about, and bigger pieces can be turned into furniture, which besides being a source of pride also lets you save your money in the same way that planting your own vegetables would.
+A slab can become a sculpture you can put on your shelf for everyone to admire or a keepsake to gift to people you care about, and bigger pieces can be turned into furniture, which besides being a source of pride also lets you save your money in the same way that planting your vegetables would.
 But to get there, you must start somewhere.

 What exactly are you getting yourself into?